 You’ll find that information by reading detailed reviews that carefully analyze each unit’s behavior.
 If you’re however interested in general information about each Whiskey Lake CPU and its abilities, check out these dedicated articles for the i3-8145U, i5-8265U and i7-8565U.

-However, there’s one other significant reason to consider Whiskey Lake notebooks: many OEMs announced brand-new laptop designs in the second part of 2018, with more compact builds, thinner profiles, larger batteries and extra features compared to the 2017 and early-2018 models, and most of these are based on Whiskey Lake hardware.
+However, there’s one other significant reason to consider Whiskey Lake notebooks: many OEMs announced brand-new laptop designs in the second part of 2018, with more compact builds, thinner profiles, larger batteries, and extra features compared to the 2017 and early-2018 models, and most of these are based on Whiskey Lake hardware.

 Thus, while the performance of the new platform might not be enough to justify a Whiskey Lake Core U computer, the fact that you’ll get an overall nicer device should be.

 Down below you’ll find an ample list of all the Whiskey Lake based notebooks available in stores these days.
-We’ve split it in two sections: portable thin-and-lights with 14-inch or smaller screens, and full-size laptops with 15+ inch screens.
+We’ve split it into two sections: portable thin-and-lights with 14-inch or smaller screens, and full-size laptops with 15+ inch screens.
 You can find more about each product by following the links to our detailed articles and reviews on each unit’s name, as well as check out the latest configurations and prices at the time you’re reading this article by following the links in the Price section.

 We’re constantly updating the lists, but if you spot anything that should be in here and is not, please tell us about it in the comments section at the end of the article.